Use admin services

 postgres://?service=name&project=projname

-From client perspective, a project is always refered by its search path followed by the (relative) project’s path or name:
+From client perspective, a project is always referred by its search path followed by the (relative) project’s path or name:

 /<search_path>/<project_path>